Office 365 to Zoho Mail Migration

 - Click ‘View Log’ to access the migration report, showing a detailed summary of emails, folders, and mailbox items that were successfully transferred.

-- Finally, sign in to your target server to confirm that all items have been migrated successfully.
+- Finally, sign in to your target server to access and view all the migrated items.

 Post-migration tasks